 - 1. Park the vehicle on level ground. - 2.
-Remove the engine cover by pulling it up off the 7 mounting studs (two in the front and two in the rear). - 3.
-Run the engine at idle speed and normal operating temperature. - 4.
+Remove the engine cover by pulling it up off the mounting studs (two in the front and two in the rear). - 3.
+Run the engine at normal idle speed for at least 60 seconds, and leave the engine running for the rest of this procedure. - 4.
 Fully apply the parking brake, and press the brake pedal.

-- 5. Place the shift lever momentarily into each gear position (allowing time for the transmission to fully engage in each position), ending with the transmission in PARK - 6.
-Remove the dipstick, wipe it clean and reinsert it until NOTE: seated. - 7.
+- 5. Place the gear selector momentarily into each gear position (allowing time for the transmission to fully engage in each position), ending with the transmission in PARK. - 6.
+Remove the dipstick, wipe it clean and reinsert it until seated. - 7.
 Remove the dipstick again and note the fluid level on both sides.
 The fluid level reading is only valid if there is a solid coating of oil on both sides of the dipstick.
 Note that the holes in the dipstick will be full of fluid if the actual level is at or above the hole.
 The fluid level should be between the HOT (upper) reference holes on the dipstick at normal operating temperature.
 If the fluid level is low, add fluid through the dipstick tube to bring it to the proper level.
 Do not overfill.
-Use ONLY the specified fluid (refer to "Fluids, Lubricants, And Genuine Parts" for fluid specifications).
+Use ONLY the specified fluid (refer to "Fluids And Lubricants" under "Technical Specifications" for fluid specifications).
 After adding any quantity of oil through the dipstick tube, wait a minimum of two minutes for the oil to fully drain into the transmission before rechecking the fluid level.

 - The holes in the dipstick will be full of fluid if the actual level is at or above the hole. - If it is necessary to check the transmission below the operating temperature, the fluid level should be between the two COLD (lower) holes on the dipstick with the fluid at approximately 80°F (27°C).
-If the fluid level is correctly established at 80° F (27°C), it should be between the HOT (upper) reference holes when the transmission reaches 180° F (82°C).
+If the fluid level is correctly established at 80°F (27°C), it should be between the HOT (upper) reference holes when the transmission reaches 180°F (82°C).
 Remember it is best to check the level at the normal operating temperature.